-This recipe was originally posted in March of 2010 and has been updated with new photos and recipe alterations.
+This recipe was originally posted in March of 2010 and has been updated with new photos and recipe adjustments in 2019 and 2023.

 Spinach, Chicken and Bowtie Pasta Salad